 “I taught her how to do the rocket thing in Scratch, and she wanted me to show her more once she got her own Scratch account,” he says.

 For Jackson’s parents, they’ve enjoyed seeing how far he’s come already with his coding skills and they like that he can stick with CodeWizardsHQ through high school.
+They can see the benefits and that kids really need to learn to code.

 “I really liked the idea that it started off kind of slow, in a good way, but then it accelerates really fast.
 He’s learning things that I didn’t see as quickly in other programs’ curriculum,” says Amy.
 “That was important because he really loved Scratch, but I told him you’ve got to graduate from it.
 Looking back, one reason I went with CodeWizards was because I liked the idea that it was mapped out where it went all the way into high school.
 We wanted to make sure we picked a program that he’s not going to grow out of.”